(Go to Press Kit for downloadable biographies of various lengths, and promotional photos)

-Well represented on disc, recordings of Ryan’s music have garnered four JUNO nominations and five more from the Western Canadian Music Awards.
-His portrait CD Fugitive Colours, performed by the Vancouver Symphony with the Gryphon Trio, launched the Naxos Canadian Classics series and went on to win the 2012 Western Canadian Music Award for Classical Recording of the Year.
-Ryan’s growing discography includes recordings by musica intima, the Canadian Chamber Choir, clarinetist Cris Inguanti, pianists Rachel Kiyo Iwaasa and Yoko Hirota, the Thunder Bay Symphony, the Hannaford Street Silver Band, the Penderecki String Quartet, and Standing Wave.
+Recordings of Ryan’s music have garnered four JUNO nominations and five more from the Western Canadian Music Awards.
+His discography includes the portrait CDs Fugitive Colours (Vancouver Symphony/Gryphon Trio) and the chamber collections Quantum Mechanics and My Soul Upon My Lips, and Canadian Art Song Project’s Found Frozen: Songs of Jeffrey Ryan, along with many individual works recorded by musica intima, the Canadian Chamber Choir, clarinetist Cris Inguanti, pianists Rachel Kiyo Iwaasa and Yoko Hirota, the Thunder Bay Symphony, the Hannaford Street Silver Band, the Penderecki String Quartet, and more.

 Awards and Recognition